tycrek/degoogle/README.md

 - Use a [password manager](https://outline.com/NC69FD) such as [Bitwarden](https://bitwarden.com)
 - Set up [multi-factor/two-factor authentication](https://en.wikipedia.org/wiki/Multi-factor_authentication) on as many accounts as you can
 - Don't save passwords to your browser: [Erase the entire password cache](http://www.wikihow.com/Delete-Remembered-Passwords) once you set up a password manager.
 - [AlternativeTo](https://alternativeto.net/) - Find alternatives for software.
 Used extensively to build this guide.
+Also check out [Switching.software](https://switching.software/) (thanks @)
 - [Remove bloatware from Android (without root)](https://www.xda-developers.com/uninstall-carrier-oem-bloatware-without-root-access/)
 - [What are 5-eyes, 9-eyes, and 14-eyes?](https://restoreprivacy.com/5-eyes-9-eyes-14-eyes/)
 - [Outline](https://outline.com/) is an awesome tool for getting all the junk out of news articles (I've used it a few times in this guide already).
 Sometimes it can get around paywalls for "premium" news sites.